This review is by Mr. PCN, who loves Richard Stark novels.

 Cold Shot to the Heart‘s protagonist Crissa Stone is a thief and a damn good one.
 She has a go-between named Hector who helps find jobs worth her talent and abilities, ones that come with a hefty paycheck of which Hector gets a piece.
 She usually works with a crew and rarely with someone she doesn’t know because she can’t trust anyone in her profession.
 When a job doesn’t feel right, she turns it down, no matter how rich the payoff.

 Crissa doesn’t have the money so she goes to Hector and he gives her what may be the perfect job.
 Small crew, big payout, too big to turn down.
 The job looks good on paper but Crissa breaks a rule by working with someone she doesn’t really know.
 Suddenly she’s running for her life from a psycho who not only wants her share of the heist but wants her dead as well.

-Comparisons will be made between Parker and Crissa Stone, and anyone who misses the literary equivalent of heroin the Stark novels provided can find some solace in Stroby’s heroine.
-Yes, Crissa is a woman instead of the brick wall of a man Parker was, but there’s a reason her last name is Stone.
-I embraced her and will be surprised as hell if a strong actress doesn’t grab the movie rights to what I hope will be a long-running series based on this character.
+Comparisons will be made between Parker and Crissa Stone, and anyone who misses the literary equivalent of heroin the Stark novels provide can find some solace in Stroby’s heroine.
+Yes, Crissa is a woman instead of the brick wall of a man Parker is, but there’s a reason her last name is Stone.
+I’d be surprised as hell if a strong actress doesn’t grab the movie rights to what I hope will be a long-running series.